jp3tty/Amazon_Vine_Analysis/README.md

 ## Results

 An ETL process was implemented on data obtained from an Amazon S3 source for video game reviews.
-Over 1.7 million reviews were compiled in this data, which was filtered down to 40,565 by using reviews with:
+40,565 reviews were filter down from over 1.7 million data points by using the following criteria:
+* remove empty data
 * helpful vote feedback greater than 50%
 * total votes greater than 20